Python API¶

 GetMappedRange (7.1+)¶

-GetMappedRange allows efficient secondary index lookups by fetching related data in a single operation:
+GetMappedRange allows efficient secondary index lookups by fetching related data in a single operation.
+Because of the requirements above, the read must go through tr.snapshot and the transaction must disable read-your-writes:

 @fdb.transactional